Deep-MI/FastSurfer/Docker/README.md

            --in_name mri/orig.mgz \
            --o_dir /output \
            --out_name aparc.DKTatlas+aseg.deep.mgz \
-           --log deep_surfer.log
+           --log deep_surfer.log \
+           --no_cuda
 ```

 Again, only the tag of the image is changed from gpu to cpu and the standard docker is used instead of the nvidia one.
+In addition, the --no_cuda flag is passed to explicitly turn of GPU usage inside FastSurferCNN.